kdungs/dun.gs/_posts/2015-05-17-simple-higher-order-functions.md

   return (*op)(x, y);
 }
 ```
-It works fine for both regularly defined functions and lambdas but doesn't work easily with callable objects.
+It works fine for regularly defined functions.
+On my machine with `clang`, it works as well for lambdas but that doesn't mean you can expect it to work all the time.
+Especially if your lambdas are not pure.
+Neither does it work easily with callable objects.

 ### std::function